Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Save money on food by packing lunch in a cooler and leaving it in your car.
 Then head to the parking lot to get a break from the sun and get energized to go back to the water park.
 Just don’t forget to get your hand stamped for re-entry!

 Call before you make the trip.
 Every morning, the Raging Waves team has a meeting at 8am when they look at weather conditions and make a plan for the day.
 If it is windy, there is rain in the forecast, etc. they may decide to open later, close earlier, and/or close some of the attractions.
-This happened when we went last year and it was not fun to wait in the parking lot until they opened.
-The woman at the gate said they try to post the status on their Facebook page by 9am.

 If there is an age gap between your children or they like different levels of thrill rides, then plan on going with another adult.
 We often split up into two different groups: those who want to do tamer rides and those who go for the big thrills.
 Raging Waves is a big place and I wouldn’t feel comfortable being the only adult if there is a split in the group.
+Most of the thrill rides are located on one side of the waterpark, while the activities meant for younger kids are located on the other.

 Be aware of their clothing policies so you can be prepared.
 Swim diapers are required for little ones.
 T-shirts are allowed on all attractions except speed slides, but a skin-tight rash guard is a better option if you plan to do on all of the waterslides.
 Water shoes are permitted in the Wave Pool, Lazy River, Crocodile Mile, Boomerang, Koala Kove, Quokka-Nut Island and Kangaroo Falls, but not any of the other attractions.
 We always go barefoot and never found it to be a problem.